HidayetSelimASAN/Embedded_C/Systic Timer LED/README.md

 ## 🔓 Algorithm & Methodology

+*not completed yet*

 ## 🎨 Design Specifications

-Header MKL25 is initialized at the beginning of the program.
+Header MKL25 is initialized at the beginning of the program. *not completed yet*

 ## 🏆 Simulation Results

-not completed yet
+*not completed yet*

 ## 🔎 Further Details